-Looking for a central hub to control your smart home gadgets, a way to easily play music from streaming services without fiddling on your phone or a voice assistant to play around with asking silly questions and playing games?
-All of that comes from one gadget; a smart speaker.
+Looking for a central hub to control your smart home gadgets, a way to play music from streaming services without fiddling on your phone or a voice assistant to ask questions or play games with?
+All of that comes from one gadget: a smart speaker.

 The top voice assistants you have to choose from are currently Amazon Alexa, Apple’s Siri or Google Assistant.
 Each one of these helpers is an artificial intelligence that’s hosted within devices such as your phone, tablet or most importantly for you, a speaker.
 This can sit on your kitchen counter or side in your living room to play music, but can also control smart home features, too.